Master Your Long‑Distance Triathlon Training: Structured Pace‑Based Plans Meet AI Coaching

 - Main set:

 Tip: If you prefer miles, simply convert the distances (≈ 5 mi total).
-Use a watch or phone app that can announce the zone you’re in every 400 m – this real‑time feedback is the quiet coach that keeps you honest.
+Use a watch or phone app that can announce the zone you’re in every 400 m.

 5. The quiet power of personalised pacing

-- Consistency – each run has a purpose, and you can see progress week by week.
+- Consistency: every run has direction, and progress becomes visible week by week.

 6. Closing thoughts